asreview/asreview/docs/source/lab/screening.rst

 ELAS Game
 ---------

-If you want a break from screening, click on the ELAS mascotte on the top right in the reviewer screen `;)`.
+If you want a break from screening, click on the ELAS mascot on the top right in the reviewer screen `;)`.
 Let us know about your high score!